-Developmental Bibliotherapy can improve the Mental Health of Young Adults –
+Developmental Bibliotherapy can improve the Mental Health of Young Adults – Like a Wellbeing Vitamin.

 Young Adult literature which portrays mental illness realistically, with positive outcomes, and which introduces readers to the unreliable or fallible narrator and encourages them to see the world through different eyes.

 What is Bibliotherapy?

 Bibliotherapy is simply the practice of using books or, more broadly, stories to promote wellbeing or as part of the healing process.

 Bibliotherapy is a new word for an old practice.
 The term itself was first coined by Samuel Crothers in 1916 working with soldiers returning from the First World War.

 But it’s history as a practice goes way back to the time when humans first harnessed fire to extend their functional hours beyond sunset – to the time when, around the campfire, they would gaze at the stars and the weather and create stories to explain and delight.

 - In 2020, Bibliotherapy can take many forms, from Talking to

 Booksellers, Librarians, Counsellors, Friends, Family and Self help, to reading with and for others.